mascaldotfr/CoRT/warstatus/README.md

 ## Response Format

-It's advised to read `/js/wz.js` as well for exploitation.
+Note that the API is [static](https://www.seancdavis.com/posts/lets-talk-about-static-apis/).

 Clearly the format has been optimized for display on the site and try to play well with NGE inconsistent website code, sacrificing a bit of the consistency.

-Note that the API is [static](https://www.seancdavis.com/posts/lets-talk-about-static-apis/).

 ```
 {